NeobrainData/bucket-save-upload/README.md

-## This library save/download files in Google cloud storage in a parallel fashion
+## This library save/download files in Google Cloud Storage in a parallel fashion

 To install the library use: `pip install -U  git+https://github.com/NeobrainData/bucket-save/`